The coalescent point process of branching trees: From discrete to continuous: The great-aunt measure

 where the sum is taken over all times $s$ at which $(I_t^s;s\in[0,t])$ has a jump, whose size is then denoted $\Delta_s I_t^s$.
 This set of times will be denoted ${\cal J}_h$ when $t=\sigma_h$.
 As a consequence, it only remains to prove that the random point measure $M_h$ on $(0,h)\times(0,\infty)$ defined by

 where the sum is zero when ${\cal J}_h$ is empty ($\sigma_h=\infty$), is an inhomogeneous Poisson point measure with the correct intensity measure.
-More precisely, we are going to check that for any non-negative two-variable Borel function $f$
+More precisely, we are going to check that for any nonnegative two-variable Borel function~$f$

 that is,

 First notice that

 where $K_s'$ is the global infimum of the shifted path $X'$